Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Asymptotic behavior of gradient flow

 where $\phi_t(x)$ is the solution of (\ref{eqn:GR}) with initial point $x(0) = x$.
 If the {\em velocity of escape}

-is positive, then \cite[Theorem 2.1]{KarlssonMargulis1999} is applicable for the convergence of $\phi_t(x)$ in $M^{\infty}$; Caprace and Lytchak actually showed that $\kappa^* > 0$ implies $\kappa^*(x) > 0$.
-Although with more effort one can deduce the whole statement of Theorem~\ref{thm:continuous_main}, we take a different approach which relies on neither \cite{KarlssonMargulis1999} nor contraction property~(\ref{eqn:contraction}).
-As mentioned after Lemma~\ref{lem:weakduality}, our proof is partly inspired by an idea in \cite{KLM2009JDG} but directly establishes the relation (\ref{eqn:strongduality}).
-An advantage of this approach is enable to adapt to the discrete setting in Section~\ref{subsec:GR_D}.
+is positive, then \cite[Theorem 2.1]{KarlssonMargulis1999} is applicable for convergence of $\phi_t(x)$ in $M^{\infty}$; Caprace and Lytchak actually showed that $\kappa^* > 0$ implies $\kappa^*(x) > 0$.
+Although one can deduce the entire statement of Theorem~\ref{thm:continuous_main} from this with more effort, we take a different approach that relies neither on~\cite{KarlssonMargulis1999} nor on the contraction property~(\ref{eqn:contraction}).
+As mentioned after Lemma~\ref{lem:weakduality}, our proof is partly inspired by an idea in \cite{KLM2009JDG}, but it directly establishes the relation (\ref{eqn:strongduality}).
+An advantage of this approach is that it can adapt to the discrete setting in Section~\ref{subsec:GR_D}.

 We start with the following well-known properties of gradient flows. \begin{Lem} \begin{itemize} \item[(1)] The solution $x(t)$ of (\ref{eqn:GR}) is defined on $\RR_+$. \item[(2)] $t \mapsto f(x(t))$ is nonincreasing. \item[(3)] $t \mapsto \|\nabla f(x(t))\|$ is nonincreasing. \end{itemize} \end{Lem} We describe a proof since the intermediate equations will be used.